 How to Hire a Specialist with Good Engineering Management Skills

 Hiring an engineering manager with strong leadership and professional skills is not easy.
 An employer has to be aware of the specifics of the EM position and prepare versatile engineering manager interview questions to find the perfect fit.
 Usually, tech enterprises entrust such a task to professionals — IT recruitment companies.
-Experienced headhunters have vast talent databases and know how to conduct proper interviews, thus defining the true-to-fact skill level of engineering managers – yet it’s up to you which route to choose, keep the recruitment process in-house or delegate it to an external provider.
+Experienced headhunters monitor Engineering Manager salary alterations in the markets, have vast talent databases, and know how to conduct proper interviews, thus defining the true-to-fact skill level of EMs – yet it’s up to you which route to choose, keep the recruitment process in-house or delegate it to an external provider.
 Still, if you want to hire a good specialist, pay attention to these factors before sending a job offer:

 Since engineering managers have to work a lot with people, they must be excellent coordinators.
 EMs who can’t guide the team will never bring it together – it’s about being a good leader.
 If the manager can’t provide teammates with constructive feedback and guidance, they won’t be able to grow, build a high-performing team, and become even better leaders in the future.

 Regardless that an EM’s role is more about team management, having a strong technical background is a must.
 Insufficient computer skills may result in costly expenses and retard the development process.
 No tech specialist will follow or respect a leader with weak technical competence or who can’t complete an engineering task themselves – as this only leads to low-level KPIs and an unmotivated team.